bromite/bromite/README.md

 # Features

-* adblocking (currently baked-in, no configuration options available)
+* baked-in adblock engine with filters from EasyList, EasyPrivacy and others
 * remove click-tracking and AMP from Google search results
-* allow youtube/vimeo videos to play in background
+* allow videos to play in background
 * [StartPage](https://startpage.com/) search engine
 * [DuckDuckGo](https://duckduckgo.com/) search engine
 * [Qwant](https://www.qwant.com/) search engine
-* Google search engines English-only with reduced tracking
+* Google search engine English-only with reduced tracking
 * privacy enhancement patches from Inox patchset, ungoogled-chromium and Iridium projects
-* removed webRTC and applied other anti-fingerprinting mitigations
+* anti-fingerprinting mitigations
 * all codecs included (proprietary, open H.264 etc.)
 * built with official optimizations

 # Releases

-A build server goes through the very lengthy build operation and then new versions are available in this project as [releases](https://github.com/bromite/bromite/releases).
+All built versions are available as [releases](https://github.com/bromite/bromite/releases).

 Each tag corresponds to a Chromium release tag.

+Bromite is currently built for ARM, ARM64 and x86 and for the Android SDKs versions 16 and 21 Additionally, SystemWebView, Monochrome and the vanilla Chromium builds are provided.

 # How to build

-The [bromite main repository](https://github.com/bromite/bromite) contains tags for each corresponding Chromium release (see https://chromium.googlesource.com/chromium/src.git).
+The [Bromite main repository](https://github.com/bromite/bromite) contains tags for each corresponding Chromium release (see https://chromium.googlesource.com/chromium/src.git).

 Please refer to [official Chromium build documentation](https://www.chromium.org/developers/how-tos/get-the-code) to get started on how to build Chromium; if you can build Chromium for Android, you can build Bromite.